-Neil Coles designed the Lakes course at the gargantuan Five Lakes Hotel, Golf & Country Club.
+Neil Coles and David Williams designed the Lakes course at the gargantuan Five Lakes Hotel, Golf & Country Club.
 It officially opened in 1991 with the televised Nick Faldo Challenge, a Texas Scramble exhibition against Nigel Mansell, Ian Botham and Daley Thompson.
 Sir Nick was comfortably beaten.

 Very much of its type, this would be your choice of the last day's golf on a stay and play society trip.
 Nice enough, and you'll get a worthy weekend winner who can avoid water and out of bounds.
 The round times works be unamusing if you were just turning up for a havie at the weekend.